 Finally, the most common mistake we see is that customers don’t open SIP and RTP firewall ports to allow Yay.com to talk to their PBX.
 Firewall’s normally only have a few default ports open like Port 80 for web traffic, so this explicitly needs setting.
 We list the IP’s and ports required at VoIP > SIP Trunks.

-You can check whether ports are open for everyone using a tool like this from yougetsignal, but remember you only want to allow access from our listed IP addresses, so this tool is good for getting you going when you open up to all, but won’t confirm once only locked down to just our IP’s.
+You can check whether ports are open for everyone using a port tool from you get signal, but remember you only want to allow access from our listed IP addresses, so this tool is good for getting you going when you open up to all, but won’t confirm once only locked down to just our IP’s.